soanvig/mm-jsr/packages/react-mm-jsr/README.md

 `instance` returned from `useJSR` is not available immediately, because JSR mounts itself after component.
 Underhood it uses `useState` for storing instance.

-Therefore each usage must check for instance existance, and usage in hooks have to use instance as dependency.
+Therefore each usage must check for instance existence, and usage in hooks have to use instance as dependency.

 ## Handling onValueChange